SHARING THE NORTH SHORE WITH BLACK BEARS

 WINTER

-Because few natural foods are available in winter, bears conserve their energy and enter a state of dormancy.
+Because few natural foods are available in winter, bears conserve their energy and enter a state of dormancy called torpor.
 Hyperphagia – the period of excessive eating and drinking in the fall – is to prepare for this long period without food.
 Bears can remain inside their dens without the need to drink, eat, or go to the bathroom for as long as six months.

 Bears will spend months preparing their winter den, using their claws to create an entrance and chamber at the hollow base of a tree.
 They take time to select and drag materials from the forest floor to make a comfortable, warm bed in which to rest and restore over the winter.